lyndon025/playtested/src/content/article/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-01-31-how-to-remake-a-classic-survival-horror-properly-dead-space-remake-full-review
+title: How to remake a classic survival horror properly | Dead Space Remake - Full Review
+game: Dead Space Remake
 description: Dead Space is a survival horror game set on a derelict mining ship in space, populated by swarms of zombie-like creatures called Necromorphs.
 It is a remake of the 2008 classic, which was released with critical acclaim.
 Continued by another amazing game in 2011 with Dead Space 2, followed by a mixed reception to the third game in 2013, in which the franchise has been on hiatus since until now.
 featured: false
-pubDate: 2023-01-31
-tags:
-- action
-- console
-- dead-space-remake
-- pc
-- playstation 3
-- shooter
-- taptap
-- xbox 360
-- xbox one
-thumb: /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-0.avif
-title: How to remake a classic survival horror properly | Dead Space Remake - Full Review
-game: Dead Space Remake
 gallery:
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-0.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-1.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-2.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-3.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-4.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-5.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-6.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-7.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-8.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-9.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-10.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-11.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-12.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-13.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-14.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-15.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-16.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-17.avif
   - /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-18.avif
+pubDate: 2023-01-31
+tags:
+  - action
+  - console
+  - dead-space-remake
+  - pc
+  - playstation-3
+  - shooter
+  - taptap
+  - xbox-360
+  - xbox-one
+thumb: /images/reviews/legacy/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-0.avif
 ---

 Dead Space is a survival horror game set on a derelict mining ship in space, populated by swarms of zombie-like creatures called Necromorphs.
 It is a remake of the 2008 classic, which was released with critical acclaim.
 Continued by another amazing game in 2011 with Dead Space 2, followed by a mixed reception to the third game in 2013, in which the franchise has been on hiatus since until now.

 Is the remake worth revisiting?
 Is it a worthy first impression for franchise newcomers?

-**Pros:**
+## Pros

-+Faithful retelling of the original
+## +Faithful retelling of the original

-+The story is more fleshed out and improved compared to the original
+## +The story is more fleshed out and improved compared to the original

-+An immersive atmospheric experience
+## +An immersive atmospheric experience

-+Terrifying as a survival horror game
+## +Terrifying as a survival horror game

-+Tailored to both long-time fans and newcomers
+## +Tailored to both long-time fans and newcomers

-**Cons:**
+## Cons

 -No cons